- Ph.D., Civil and Environmental Engineering, Stanford University, 2014

 - B.S., Environmental Science and Engineering, Tsinghua University, 2006

-Dr. Xing Xie is an assistant professor and the Carlton S. Wilder Junior Professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology.
+Dr. Xing Xie is the Carlton S. Wilder Assistant Professor in the School of Civil and Environmental Engineering at Georgia Institute of Technology.
 Prior to joining Georgia Tech, he was a post-doctoral scholar at California Institute of Technology.
 He received his B.S.
 (2006) and M.S.
 (2008) degrees in Environmental Science & Engineering from Tsinghua University, and a second M.S. degree (2012) in Materials Science & Engineering and a Ph.D. degree (2014) in Civil & Environmental Engineering from Stanford University.
-His research focuses on the applications of inovative materials for sustainable and reliable water and energy.
-He has worked on many projects related to water treatment and reuse, microbial detection and quantification, energy and resource recovery, energy storage, etc. He has published over 30 peer-reviewed articles with over 3000 citations.
+His research focuses on the applications of innovative materials for sustainable and reliable water and energy.
+He has worked on many projects related to water treatment and reuse, microbial detection and quantification, energy and resource recovery, energy storage, etc. He has published more than 30 peer-reviewed articles with more than 3,000 citations.

 - Innovative materials for environmental applications